JamesAnBo/dd-helper/README.md

 Distances are for both world and mob.

-Default distances for are:
+Default distances for are: (Change this near the top of dd-helper.lua)
 ```
   normaldraw - 10
   lowdraw - 1
 ```
-Change this near the top of dd-helper.lua

-Default zones for low draw distance are:
+Default zones for low draw distance are: (Change these near the bottom of ddh-zones.lua)
 ```
   Promyvion Holla
   Promyvion Dem